JoniJohn/flutter_sqflite_plays/README.md

 # flutter_sqflite_plays

-A Flutter project for experimenting with sqflite package.
+> A Flutter project for experimenting with sqflite package.
-* This project makes use of related data, UI for processing data through CRUD, and version control.
+This project makes use of related data, UI for processing data through CRUD, and version control of the database.
-* Communication with user through SnackBar will be implemented to notify user of changes they make to the DB
+Communication with user through SnackBar will be implemented to notify user of changes they make to the DB.
-* Key Widgets used for enabling the CRUD will be mentioned along their use cases
+Key Widgets used for enabling the CRUD will be mentioned along their use cases

+# Objectives
+* Store related data on local device using sqflite package
+* Use proper flutter UI for displaying and processing data
+* Communicate with User about changes made to the db
+* Version control the sqflite database
+* more TBD

 # Assumptions
 * The database tables will alter with time

-# In this project

 # The projects involves the CRUD
 > Create: